 Dates: Enter a start and end time.
 Your sync will update every two hours between the dates you enter.
 After the end time passes, your data will no longer sync.

 Days past window: Some iCal feeds may contain thousands of events.
 Use the days past window to choose the recency of data to import.
 In the screenshot above, only events up to 7 days prior to the sync will be imported.

 Days after window: Just as the days past window, set the days after window number to choose how far into the future you'd like your calendar to import.
-In the screenshot above, events more than 60 days beyond the sync will be included in the sync.
+In the screenshot above, events more than 60 days beyond the sync will not be included in the sync.

 Need help?
 Send us an email at Support@guidebook.com!